you do not expect a Judge to do is make false statements to aid the case

 bundle stating otherwise.
 Had Judge Horne stated the real reason for

-the Claimant staying over after his shift, that would have cast doubt on
+the Claimant staying over after his shift, that would have shown the

-Instead of stating the real reason, which was supported by material
+Instead of stating the real reason the Claimant stayed over, which was supported by

 evidence, Judge Horne falsely stated there was a staff shortage in